d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 :width:`700px`
 :label:`fig_parti`

+All of the components in Parti, including encoder, decoder, and image tokenizer, are based on transformers.
 A larger Parti model is more capable of high-fidelity image generation and content-rich text understanding.

 ## Exercises